rpythoud/datapros2023/index.md

     </div>
 </div>

 In both cases, the CCDF plots shows a linear trend in the logscale plot, which is typical of heavy-tailed distributions.
 This fact will have to be kept in mind when we divide the data into smaller subsets of similar sizes.
+In fact, we can divide the data into groups of similar sizes, following a logarithmic distribution like the heavy-tailed distribution of revenues.
+The following histograms implement this kind of procedure and show the average results by increasing steps of aggregated number of movies an actor has participated in.

 <div style="text-align: center;">
     <img src="./img/Marko_2x2.png" alt="plot" style="width: 100%; margin: auto; display: block;">
 </div>

+The plots clearly show a shift of the distribution to the right of the average box office when considering groups of increasing filmography volumes.
+The next step is to verify scientificaly, with the help of hypothesis testing, if actors with higher number of movies indeed feature in financially more successful movies.

+To do so, let's first divide the dataset into two groups of similar sizes and plot their average box office distributions.

 ### 10:30-11:00 Topic analysis, summaries processing | Speaker: Dusan